-‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce
+‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce?

 Victor (Eric Braeden) will have his secret exposed if Nick (Joshua Morrow) tells Sharon in a moment of weakness.
 Chloe’s (Elizabeth Hendrickson) secret has officially blown up and is causing total chaos.

 The Young and the Restless spoilers revealed that Nick realizes Chelsea will freak out if she knows the whole story.
 He is trying to respect Nikki’s (Melody Thomas Scott) wishes to keep quiet.
-He hates letting his father off the hook but at least he is still facing punishment from the rest of the Newmans.
+He hates letting his father off the hook, but at least he is still facing punishment from the rest of the Newmans.

 Next week on Y&R, binge all you want because we’ve got a week of goodness… young, restless and hot! #YR